 Just focus on surrounding yourself with the people who love you, who are supportive and who will be honest with you about things.

-If you are having trouble building your confidence or getting rid of negative thinking, a Course In Gorgeous would be a great fit for you!
+If you are having trouble building your confidence or getting rid of negative thinking, check out my happiness course Refine Your Life!

-A Course In Gorgeous is an all-inclusive, 12-part online course that teaches you how to tackle mental roadblocks that are preventing you from truly enjoying your life.
+This is an all-inclusive, 15-lesson online course that teaches you how to tackle mental roadblocks that are preventing you from truly enjoying your life.

-This course will not only help you feel confident and gorgeous in your own skin, but it teaches you how to put yourself first and get rid of negative thinking once and for all.
+This course will not only help you feel confident in your own skin, but it teaches you how to put yourself first and get rid of negative thinking once and for all.

 If you are ready to make some changes in your life, click here!